-Driveway Gates – FAQs
+Driveway Gates- FAQs

 Have questions about driveway gates?
 Here our professionals answer some of our most frequently asked questions!

-What size driveway gate do I need?
+Q: What size driveway gate do I need?

 A: The driveway gate should be at least a foot or two wider than your driveway.
 You have to be sure to leave room for the hinges.
 If there is concrete or asphalt, use a tape measure and start about a foot away from the hard driveway surface.
 Measure across the driveway to about a foot past the hard surface on the other side.

-Is there a minimum size my driveway gate should be?
+Q: Is there a minimum size my driveway gate should be?

 A: Some jurisdictions require at least a 14′ driveway gate opening to allow their full sized emergency equipment to easily pass through in the event of an emergency.
 We recommend at least a 12′ wide driveway gate for all other areas.
 This helps avoid “close call” gate collisions with distracted delivery drivers.

-Which is better, a swinging driveway gate or a sliding driveway gate?
+Q: Which is better, a swinging driveway gate or a sliding driveway gate?

 A: We’ve done both.
 A swinging driveway gate is much easier to install and automate than a sliding driveway gate.
 A sliding driveway gate requires more room to operate, and is more expensive to automate than a swinging driveway gate.
 It really just depends on what your particular scenario is.

-For swinging driveway gates, do I need a single swing driveway gate or a double (dual) swing driveway gate?
+Q: Do I need a single swing driveway gate or a double (dual) swing driveway gate?

 A: A single swing gate is typically used for up to a 12′ wide driveway.
 Anything larger than 12′ wide generally will be a dual swing gate.
 A curved driveway may be better for a dual swing gate, depending on which side of the curve the gate hinge post will be located.